-Matt Hunter begins his second year at the helm of the York College men’s basketball and golf programs with the 2013-14 year.
+Matt Hunter begins his seventh year at the helm of the York College men’s basketball program with the 2018-19 year.

 Hunter arrived at York College after spending the previous four seasons as a full time assistant coach at DeSales University.
 The Bulldogs went 84-32 during Hunter’s tenure on the DeSales bench.
 The Bulldogs went to a pair of NCAA Tournaments as they advanced to the Elite Eight in 2008-09 and to the Sweet 16 in 2009-10.
 DeSales won two MAC Freedom Conference championships and played in the championship game in three of the four years he was with the program.

 Hunter is no stranger to the Capital Athletic Conference as he was a three-year letter winner at Salisbury University.
 He graduated from Salisbury with a Bachelor of Science in Physical Education in May of 2005.
 He posted a GPA of 3.62, as he was a three-time CAC All-Academic team selection.
 Hunter was a two-year captain for the Sea Gulls’ men’s basketball squad.

 Hunter has a very definitive idea of what he expects from his Spartan teams.

 “I want players who are, first and foremost, great people,” says Hunter.
 “Being good students and good players are important but I feel kids with great character will provide us with our best chance to be champions.
 I want our players to have a mindset of hard work and dedication.
 I also want them to have the willingness to sacrifice for their teammates.”